Markets & Opportunities

 In the Air

-The aviation industry is responsible for nearly 5% 8 of global greenhouse gases.
+The aviation industry is responsible for nearly 5% of global greenhouse gases.

-With new electric-powered prop planes 9 on the horizon, travel between the future cities will use low-cost, environmentally friendly hydrogen fuel cells.
+With new electric-powered prop planes on the horizon, travel between the future cities will use low-cost, environmentally friendly hydrogen fuel cells.
 Unlike batteries, which lose their ability to hold a full charge over time, hydrogen fuel cells deliver consistent power to electric motors.

 Over the Sea

-As we described on our Environmentally Friendly page, ocean gyres are growing garbage piles at an alarming rate, containing over five trillion particles of plastic.
+Ocean gyres are growing garbage piles at an alarming rate, containing over five trillion particles of plastic.
 The obvious solution is to dispatch a fleet of ships to remove the waste materials.
 However, this introduces two major problems:

-• What would we do with the recovered garbage?
+1. What would we do with the recovered garbage?

-• The ships themselves will require significant fossil-fuel resources, which generate immense CO2 emissions.
+2. The ships themselves will require significant fossil-fuel resources, which generate immense CO2 emissions.

 Standard H2 has a solution to clean up ocean gyres while addressing both of these dilemmas: